 The Darrow student body represents 10 states and 10 countries.

-Historic buildings include the
+Historic buildings on our 365 acre campus include the

 , where school meetings and other events take place, and the